metyildirim/museon-web/README.md

 ### Running GraphQL Server

-Clone the museon-backend repository and run the GraphQL server:
+Clone [museon-backend](https://github.com/metyildirim/museon-dummy-backend) repository and run GraphQL server:

 ```bash
 $ npm start
 ```

-Open [http://localhost:4000](http://localhost:4000) with your browser to see the result.
+Open [http://localhost:4000/graphql](http://localhost:4000/graphql) with your browser to see the result.

 ### Running the App